MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMTSStepOfflineEnableBitLocker.md

 ## DESCRIPTION

-Use this cmdlet to remove an instance of the **Apply Network Settings** step from a task sequence.
+Use this cmdlet to remove an instance of the **Pre-provision BitLocker** step from a task sequence.

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).